Many people contact me and ask for investment advice in Asia.

 3. Much Infrastructural Investment Planned

-There are much infrastructural investment planned, above you can see the new Metro being built in Ho Chi Minh City, planned to be finished in the coming years.
+There are many infrastructural investments planned, above you can see the new Metro being built in Ho Chi Minh City, planned to be finished in the coming years.
 Unfortunately, the project has been postponed.

 Things move fast in Vietnam, cities like Ho Chi Minh City are quickly developing and merging with other cities.
 If you ever visit Vietnam, you’ll see that there is much investment planned in residential projects, schools, hospitals, roads, and more.

-At the same time, Hanoi will have its first Metro ready in the near future.
+At the same time, Hanoi will have the Metro ready in the near future.
 This will inevitably have a positive impact on the real estate market.

 Buying property where future infrastructure is planned (along the Metro lines, for example) can result in great yields and capital appreciations.